How one small Wisconsin hospital was saved amid a statewide rural health crisis

 Non-expansion states, many of them in the South, also suffer under “bad debt” and “stingy” Medicaid programs, Topchik said.

 One proposal, stalled in Congress, would allow rural safety-net hospitals to operate as standalone emergency departments, without maintaining beds.
-They would be reimbursed by Medicare at 110% of cost.
+They would be reimbursed by Medicare at 110 percent of cost.

 Endangered hospitals